mmdclx/get-dirs/README.md

 # get-dirs

-get-dirs is an npm package to recursively get all directories and subdirectories of a path.
-Allows for exclusions (eg 'node_modules').
+Given a root directory, get-dirs will synchronously return an array with all sub-directories.

-get-dirs will synchronously gather all sub-directories, and return an array.
+Allows for exclusions of strings to match, or RegExp objects.
+See usage.

 ## Usage
 ```javascript